cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ### 2. 'Sign up and sign in' on b2clogin.com

-Sign up is managed on the application however the user will be redirected to a separate domain whenever they need to login or handle account changes (password reset).
+Sign up & login are initialised within the application but the user is redirected to a separate Azure domain where authentication happens.
+Once authenticated, the user is redirected back to the application with the relevant authentication information stored in their browser as an OAuth token.

 #### Positive
 * 'Out the box' policies maintained by Microsoft